 MDMA-Assisted Therapy is Less Effective if You Take Antidepressants

-This article summarizes research on how a history of antidepressant use may reduce the effectiveness of MDMA-assisted therapy.
-It focuses on the interaction between SSRIs and MDMA in the context of PTSD treatment.
+This DoubleBlind article summarizes research suggesting that a history of antidepressant use may reduce the effectiveness of MDMA-assisted therapy.
+It covers the relationship between SSRIs and MDMA in the treatment of PTSD.

 Provider